Juhaziel/New-Solar-Language/documentation/lang_info.md

 }
 ```

-Structure members are allocated in sequential order. `BITS` is by default the amount of bits `TYPE` will take in memory.
+Structure members are allocated in sequential order. `BITS` is by default the amount of bits `TYPE` will take in memory and must be an integer (expressions are not allowed).

 However, for an amount of bits smaller than its maximum, values will be allocated from lowest bit to highest bit.
 Sequential members of the same `TYPE` will be allocated in the same words until their sum surpasses the size of `TYPE`.